BetaProjectWave/cat-fact-challenge/README.md

 We have provided a core skeleton for a Java Spring Boot application.
 You are asked to use an external API that provides facts about cats.
 Documentation on the API can be found at: https://catfact.ninja/ and the main APIs that you will use will be one or both of https://catfact.ninja/facts and https://catfact.ninja/breeds

-An initial endpoint has been defined at `/facts` which will return a listing of all cat facts available in the target API service using a `FactDTO`.
+Initial endpoints have been defined at `/facts` and `/breeds` which will return a listing of all cat facts or all cat breeds respectively.

 We would like you to add to this application with the following requirements:

 **Basic Requirements**

 * Expose suitably designed and implemented endpoints to retrieve the data from the `Cat Facts API Service`
-* Return `fact`s filtered by a provided `keyword` parameter, for example `Egypt`
+* Amend the `/facts` endpoint to return `fact`s filtered by an optional `q` parameter, for example `?q=Egypt`
-* Return all breeds available from the source API as a list of `breed`s
+* Add a feature that allows a user to limit the number of `breed`s that are returned from the `/breeds` endpoint based on an optional parameter
 * Show a data summary response showing the count of all breeds of cats grouped by their `coat` properties

 **Stretch Goals**